bennyschmidt/ragdoll-studio/examples/instant-salesperson/arthas-react/README.md

 #### Instant salesperson

-This case study inspired the idea to create an alternate front-end focused around the use case of an instant salesperson.
+This case study inspired the idea to create an alternate front-end focused around the use case of an instant salesperson/shopping assistant.
 Because some web pages (especially in e-commerce) can be so busy and hard to navigate, the instant salesperson comes in handy as its able to easily sift through the noise and find what you're looking for.

 #### Let's make a more relevant UI